hokageCV/pravah/README.md

 - Track multiple habits with minimal efforts
 - Goal based heatmap to show consistency
 - User groups to work on habits with accountability

+## Development

+- wrangler.toml is for configuring application in at build time
+- .env is for drizzle